microsoft/ai-developer/Python/challenges/Challenge-05.md

     ![AI Search](./Resources/image/ch05img8.png)

 1. Add the plugin to Semantic Kernel in chat.py

+    :bulb: Add the AI Search plugin to the `load_plugins()` helper method.
+The plugin requires the kernel instance to access the embedding service, so ensure the Text Embedding service is registered in `initialize_kernel()` before `load_plugins()` is called.

     Below is the workflow handled by Semantic Kernel and your plugin: